Code-Institute-Submissions/TomaszWoloszyn983-mini-tax-calculator_DecResub/TESTING.md

 ## 1. get_name function testing:

 * The entered value is passed to the validation function.
-    - If the validation succeeds the user is expected to be move to the next step.
+    - If the validation succeeds the user is expected to be moved to the next step.
     - If the validation doesn't succeeds the the user is redirected back.

 ![flowchart_name](documentation/testing/tax_calc_flowchart_name.jpg)